Skip to main content

 Technical Analysis

-CVE-2025-11867 is a stored Cross-Site Scripting (XSS) vulnerability identified in the Bg Book Publisher plugin for WordPress, specifically in all versions up to and including 1.25.
-The flaw stems from the plugin's failure to properly escape the `book_author` post meta value before rendering it through the `[book_author]` shortcode on web pages.
+CVE-2025-11867 identifies a stored cross-site scripting vulnerability in the Bg Book Publisher plugin for WordPress, present in all versions up to and including 1.25.
+The vulnerability stems from the plugin's failure to properly escape the 'book_author' post meta field before rendering it through the [book_author] shortcode on web pages.
 This improper neutralization of input (CWE-79) allows an authenticated attacker with contributor-level privileges or higher to inject arbitrary JavaScript code into the post meta.
-Because the injected script is stored persistently in the WordPress database and rendered on pages viewed by other users, it can execute in the context of any visitor's browser who accesses the compromised page.
-The vulnerability does not require user interaction beyond visiting the page, and the attacker only needs contributor-level access, which is a relatively low privilege level in WordPress.
-The CVSS 3.1 base score of 6.4 reflects a medium severity, with the vector indicating network attack vector, low attack complexity, privileges required, no user interaction, and a scope change due to affecting other users' confidentiality and integrity.
-Although no known exploits have been reported in the wild, the vulnerability could be leveraged to steal session cookies, perform actions on behalf of users, or deliver further malware payloads.
-The plugin is widely used in WordPress environments focused on book publishing, making the vulnerability relevant for websites that rely on this plugin for content management.
-The lack of available patches at the time of disclosure increases the urgency for mitigations.
+When any user accesses a page containing the injected script, the malicious code executes in their browser context, potentially leading to session hijacking, privilege escalation, or data theft.
+The attack vector requires no user interaction beyond visiting the compromised page, but does require authentication with contributor or higher privileges, which are commonly granted to content creators.
+The vulnerability has a CVSS 3.1 base score of 6.4, indicating medium severity, with network attack vector, low attack complexity, privileges required, no user interaction, and scope change due to impact on other users.
+No patches or official fixes are currently linked, and no known exploits have been reported in the wild.
+This vulnerability highlights the importance of proper output encoding and input validation in WordPress plugins, especially those that render user-supplied content dynamically.

 Potential Impact